peppajoke/powerwatch/README.md

 After the initial run, use these commands to change state and get new recommendations:

 `resetpools` -- Reset player pools back to their proficiencies, overriding any locks.
 Does not reset role selections.

 `lock [player name] [comma separated hero list]` -- This is for Phil.
 Forces the player into playing the hero list provided.

 `enemy` -- Redefine the enemy composition.

 `changerole` [player name] [new role] -- Changes the desired role for the player.

 `reset` -- Forgets everything and reboots the app.resetpools -- Reset player pools back to their proficiencies.

+Most commands will give you a new sheet of recommendations automatically, after you run them.